Punctelia: Phylogenetics

 Punctelia is a member of the large lichen family Parmeliaceae.
-In 2017, Divakar and colleagues used a then-recently developed "temporal phylogenetic" approach to identify temporal bands for specific taxonomic ranks in the family Parmeliaceae, suggesting that groups of species that diverged within the time window of 29.45–32.55 million years ago represent genera.
-They proposed to synonymize the lichenicolous genus Nesolechia with Punctelia (its lichen-forming sister group), because the former group of species originated relatively recently and fell under the timeframe threshold for genus level.
-This synonymy was not accepted in a review published soon afterwards.
-Although the authors acknowledge that Nesolechia is a member of the Parmeliaceae, and represents a morphologically reduced member of Punctelia, they suggest that "since the parasitic genera appear as sister groups ... synonymization feels hardly necessary".
-In later critical analysis of the temporal phylogenetic approach by Robert Lücking, he also rejected the proposed synonymy, explaining "if taxonomy and classification are to reflect evolutionary history, then merging them into a single genus just because of the point in time they diverged is certainly not justified".
+In 2017, Pradeep Divakar and colleagues applied a "temporal phylogenetic" approach to define taxonomic ranks within Parmeliaceae, inferring that groups of species diverging 29.45–32.55 million years ago signify distinct genera.
+They suggested synonymizing the lichenicolous genus Nesolechia with Punctelia (its lichen-forming sister group), because Nesolechia's relatively recent origin falls within their timeframe threshold for genus classification.
+This synonymy was not accepted in a review of Parmeliaceae classification soon afterwards.
+Although the authors (Arne Thell, Ingvar Kärnefelt, and Mark Seaward) recognized Nesolechia's place in Parmeliaceae and its morphological reduction in Punctelia, they suggest that "since the parasitic genera appear as sister groups ... synonymization feels hardly necessary".
+Robert Lücking, critiquing the temporal phylogenetic method, also dismissed the proposed synonymy, stating that merging genera based solely on divergence time does not align with taxonomy's need to mirror evolutionary history.